printers-for-people/catboat/docs/Debugging.md

 sudo dpkg -i build/debian/python3-simulavr*.deb
 ```

-To compile Klipper for use in simulavr, run:
+To compile Kalico for use in simulavr, run:

 ```
-cd /path/to/klipper
+cd /path/to/kalico
 make menuconfig
 ```

 and compile the micro-controller software for an AVR atmega644p and
 select SIMULAVR software emulation support.
 Then one can compile
-Klipper (run `make`) and then start the simulation with:
+Kalico (run `make`) and then start the simulation with:

 ```
 PYTHONPATH=/path/to/simulavr/build/pysimulavr/ ./scripts/avrsim.py out/klipper.elf